Knowledge Base

 Profile changes in BlueConic

 As your visitors land on your channels and start interacting with them, their BlueConic profiles will get more rich over time.
-Handing off information to other martech systems helps you use this information or even enrich the BlueConic profile even further.
+Handing off information to other systems helps you use this information or even enrich the BlueConic profile even further.
 The trick is to hand off the right information at the right time.
 This is why the Webhook connection comes with triggers based on profile properties changing values: the hand-off will always happen at the right time for every visitor.

 Events in your marketing platform

-Your existing martech system already tracks event for customers.
+Your existing martech system already tracks events for customers.
 If your marketing platform supports making webhook calls as it signals changes, it can hand off the information to a BlueConic webhook, and enrich BlueConic profiles in real time.
-This helps you use the information in other channels and across your other martech systems.
+This helps you use the information in other channels and across your other systems.

 Configuring the connection

-Open the Connections window, click Add connection and choose the Webhook connection to get started.
-In the side bar on the left are a number of tabs: "About Webhook," as well as the "Requests sent by BlueConic" and "Requests sent to BlueConic" goals.
+Open the Connections window, click Add connection, and choose the Webhook connection to get started.
+In the sidebar on the left are a number of tabs: "About Webhook," as well as the "Requests sent by BlueConic" and "Requests sent to BlueConic" goals.
 Goals are activated or deactivated using the checkbox in front of the name.
 Click Add goal to add new goals.
 You can delete or copy goals by hovering over them and selecting the "x" or the copy icon.

 How to configure the BlueConic webhook connection